 Common visual disturbances caused by MS include:

 Optic neuritis causes blurry or hazy vision in one eye.
 This effect might be described as a smudge in your field of vision.
 You may also experience mild pain or discomfort, especially when moving your eye.
-The greatest visual disturbance will likely be in the center of your field of vision.
+The greatest visual disturbance will likely be in the center of your field of vision but may also cause trouble seeing to the side.
+Colors may not be as vivid as normal.

 Optic neuritis develops when MS begins to break down the protective coating surrounding your optic nerve.
 This process is called demyelination.
 As MS grows worse, demyelination will become more widespread and chronic.
 That often means the symptoms will grow worse and your body may not return entirely to normal once the symptoms disappear.